Multimodal Function Vectors for Visual Relations: Method

-We develop a two-step procedure for solving one-shot analogy problems involving these untrained spatial relations.
-(1) \textit{Compute a composite function vector from a source analogy.} Given a source object pair $(x_1, y_1)$ in an image, we compute a composite function vector as a weighted sum of relation-specific function vectors.
-The weight assigned to each function vector $\mathbf{v}_t$ is proportional to the model’s probability of predicting $y_1$ given $x_1$ and $\mathbf{v}_t$:
+(1) \textit{Compute a composite function vector from a source analogy.} Given a source object pair $(x_1, y_1)$ in a source image, we compute a composite function vector as a weighted sum of relation-specific function vectors.
+The weights are inferred from the single source example by measuring how strongly each base relation vector supports predicting $y_1$ from $x_1$, termed $P(y_1 \mid x_1, \mathbf{v}_t)$.
+Concretely, we define